danforthcenter/plantcv/docs/analyze_index.md

     - mask          - Binary mask made from selected contours
     - histplot      - If True plots histogram of intensity values
     - bins          - Optional, number of classes to divide spectrum into (default bins=100)
     - min_bin       - Optional, maximum bin label.
-If `None` then 0 will be used for the smallest bin label while calculating pixel frequency data.
+Default of 0 will be used for the smallest bin label while calculating pixel frequency data unless otherwise defined.
+                      `min_bin="auto"` will set minimum bin to the smallest observed pixel value within the masked index provided.
     - max_bin       - Optional, maximum bin label.
-If `None` then maximum pixel value detected in the image will be used for the largest bin label.
+Default of 1 will be used for the maximum  bin label. `max_bin="auto"` will set maximum bin to the largest observed pixel value within the masked index provided.

 - **Context:**
     - Calculates data about mean, median, and standard deviation of an input index within a masked region.
-    - If using an index that is expected to have negative values after masking (i.e. PRI) then default `min_bin` settings will cut off at 0 unless adjusted.
+    - If using an index that is expected to have negative values after masking (i.e. PRI) the default `min_bin=0` will cut off pixel frequency data at 0 unless adjusted.
 - **Example use:**
     - Below
 - **Output data stored:** Mean, median, and standard deviation of the index automatically gets stored to the